 It is such an important question because cushions are one of the most important considerations when shopping for patio furniture.
 Many people will tell you Sunbrella is the best.
-It is certainly the only household brand name when it comes to outdoor fabric for outdoor furniture.
+It is certainly the only household brand name when it comes to outdoor fabric for modular outdoor furniture.
 The industry has never provided anyone with an answer aside from Sunbrella, which has naturally led to shoppers automatically think it is the best and only choice.
 Our experience and expertise in the industry has led us to use both Sunbrella and Olefin fabric, but let’s dive into both options:

 Sunbrella Outdoor Fabric